Digimon: International

 In Canada, the English versions of Digimon were broadcast on YTV, with the exception of Data Squad, which aired in Family Channel's Jetix block.
-YTV would eventually acquire Digimon Fusion, but only the first 26 episodes were shown.
+YTV acquired Digimon Fusion, but only the first 26 episodes were shown.

 In the United Kingdom, Digimon first aired on Fox Kids.
-ITV's children's slot CITV would broadcast Adventure, Adventure 02 and several episodes of Tamers during after school hours from 2001–2002.
+ITV's children's slot CITV broadcast Adventure, Adventure 02 and several episodes of Tamers during after school hours from 2001–2002.
 The rest of Tamers aired on Fox Kids from 2002–03.
 Digimon Frontier was originally announced to be broadcast on Jetix, but the series was later dropped.
 The series eventually saw a release on October 29, 2018.
 In 2011, Digimon Data Squad aired on Kix!.

-According to Fox Kids' (2000–03) and Kix's (2010–) BARB Television ratings, Adventure, Adventure 02 & Tamers have been the most popular series'/seasons in the United Kingdom and was consistently in the weekly top 10 broadcasts for both channels for new episodes.
+According to Fox Kids' (2000–03) and Kix's (2010–) BARB Television ratings, Adventure, Adventure 02 and Tamers have been the most popular series'/seasons in the United Kingdom and was consistently in the weekly top 10 broadcasts for both channels for new episodes.
 Broadcast rights and merchandising sub-licensing rights for Digimon Fusion in the UK have been acquired by ITV Studios Global Entertainment.
 Digimon Fusion had aired since Spring 2014 on digital terrestrial channel, CITV.

 In the Philippines, Digimon was first aired on ABS-CBN in Filipino English language from June 2, 2000 to October 21, 2001.
-And later, it was shift to Filipino in April 6, 2002.
+And later, it was shift to Filipino on April 6, 2002.